aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    Name          | Description
    --------------|--------------------------------------------------------------
-   `assemblyUri` | The URL to an S3 Object containing the `.jsii` assembly included in the package `metadata`    | Metadata assigned by the discovery function to the package (key-value pairs) `time`        | The timestamp at which the version was created `integrity`   | An integirity check for the complete record
+   `tarballUri`  | The URL to an S3 Object containing the npm package's `.tgz` bundle `metadata`    | Metadata assigned by the discovery function to the package (key-value pairs) `time`        | The timestamp at which the version was created `integrity`   | An integirity check for the complete record

-   The Construct Hub will have permissions to read from (and, if applicable, to decrypt) the S3 bucket that is used to hold the object denoted by `assemblyUri`.
+   The Construct Hub will have permissions to read from (and, if applicable, to decrypt) the S3 bucket that is used to hold the object denoted by `tarballUri`.
 That bucket may have a Lifecycle configuration that cleans up objects after a few days, as objects need not be retained there after they have been successfully ingested by the Construct Hub (which will own and maintain a copy of this artifact).